derailed/k9s/README.md

     screenDumpDir: /tmp/dumps
     # Represents ui poll intervals.
 Default 2secs
     refreshRate: 2
+    # How often metrics data will be cached for e.g. CPU and memory usage.
+Default 60s
+    metricsCacheExpiry: 60
     # Number of retries once the connection to the api-server is lost.
 Default 15.
     maxConnRetry: 5
     # Indicates whether modification commands like delete/kill/edit are disabled.
 Default is false